BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 *These mighty creatures would strike fear into the hearts of any who would hear their roar, and few were those that would ever get the chance to witness one of these incredible creatures and live to tell the tale.*

-*However, out of all of the great Fire-drakes of the North, there was one that was more feared and more famous than any other in history â€” Smaug.*
+*However, out of all of the great Fire-drakes of the North, there was one that was more feared and more famous than any other in history — Smaug.*

 *It was with the destruction of the cities of Dale and Erebor that Smaug truly became the feared wyrm of legend.
 For under the rule of ThrÃ³r, the vast treasure hoard of Erebor had continued to grow, its wealth unmatched among the Dwarven kingdoms of Middle-earth.
 It was this great wealth that drew Smaug to Erebor, for Dragons covet gold more than anything else.*